seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 Another big help in learning how to program was Stackoverflow.
 This is THE Q&A website for programming issues, and browsing back to the first question I asked on it, you see it really shows that I was [transitioning from Excel to Java](https://stackoverflow.com/revisions/7200090/1)!

+## Using Gephi programmatically - the additional benefits

-Knowing how to program came with exponential benefits, beyond Gephi and right away.
+Knowing how to program came with exponential benefits, beyond Gephi, and right away.
 Java is a versatile language which enabled me to easily [analyze text](https://aclanthology.org/S13-2068/), create [web apps](https://nocodefunctions.com), [desktop apps](https://github.com/seinecle/Gaze), publish courses [in fancy formats](https://seinecle.github.io/mk99/), [grade large groups of students without going mad](https://github.com/emlyon/GradingPicsOnBrightspace), [teach a course on how to create mobile apps](https://seinecle.github.io/codapps/), [create silly personal projects](https://github.com/seinecle/lescalanquessontellesouvertes), and more.

 I wrote [tutorials for Gephi](https://seinecle.github.io/gephi-tutorials/), and I continued using Gephi in most of my research projects to this day (on [collusion in European markets](https://onlinelibrary.wiley.com/doi/full/10.1111/jcms.12232), [dynamic inter-banking financial networks](https://www.risk.net/journal-of-network-theory-in-finance/2462066/dynamic-visualization-of-large-financial-networks), and new ways to identify [communities on Twitter](https://management-aims.com/index.php/mgmt/article/download/4245/10254?inline=1).